solaceai-evidence/solaceai-prototype/README.md

 **Apple Silicon:**

 - Ensure Rosetta 2 is installed if needed: `softwareupdate --install-rosetta`

+  **What is Rosetta 2?** Apple's translation layer that allows Intel-based (x86_64) applications to run on Apple Silicon (M1/M2/M3) processors.
+Some Docker images and Python packages may still be Intel-only and require Rosetta 2 for compatibility.

 - Use native ARM64 Docker images when possible

 ## Production Deployment